evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 Now, let's see how you can create something similar for your project!

 # Part 2.
-Add new project
+Add a new project

 You will now create a dashboard to monitor data quality and drift, using a toy dataset to imitate a production ML model.